Mandy1726367303/Frequency-dependent2024/README.md

 # FreqDependSimulation

 Neoantigens accumulated in cancers can elicit immune response but may not necessarily be eliminated by the immune system when present at low frequencies.
 The scripts in this repository implement a stochastic branching process-based simulation of tumour growth, taking into account the chance acqusition of antigenic mutations and negative frequency-dependent selection (NFDS).
-For results and further discussion, see our preprint, [...](https://...).

 ## Simulation details